curzel-it/app-reviews-stuff/README.md

 optional arguments:
-  -h, --help            show this help message and exit --token TOKEN         Bearer Auth Token you got by inspecting the App Store website --apps [APPS ...]
-A list of App IDs, space separated --platforms [PLATFORMS ...]
+  -h, --help            show this help message and exit --token TOKEN         Bearer Auth Token you got by inspecting the App Store website (just the token).
+  --apps [APPS ...]
+A list of App IDs, space separated.
+  --platforms [PLATFORMS ...]
-                        List of platforms (iphone, ipad, mac, appletv), space separated --locale LOCALE       Locale in the usual format, it-IT, en-US, ...
+                        List of platforms (iphone, ipad, mac, appletv), space separated.
+  --locale LOCALE       Locale in the usual format, it-IT, en-US, ...
   --max-reviews [MAX_REVIEWS]
-                        Max number of reviews to fetch for each app --take-it-easy        Uses longer delays between requests to avoid rate limit --destination [DESTINATION]
+                        Max number of reviews to fetch for each app, 100 by default.
+  --take-it-easy        Uses longer delays between requests to avoid rate limit.
+  --destination [DESTINATION]
-                        Destination folder
+                        Destination folder.
 ```
 Example, getting 100 reviews for instagram:
 ```